access-company/flutter_linux_webview/README.md

 ## License

-The source code of flutter_linux_webview is licensed under the 3-Clause BSD License.
-Additionally, certain portions of the source code include third-party software, and they are licensed under their respective licenses.
-See [LICENSE](./LICENSE) for details.
+flutter_linux_webview is licensed under the 3-Clause BSD License, see [LICENSE](./LICENSE).

+Portions of flutter_linux_webview include third-party software, each of which is licensed under its respective license.
+See [ThirdPartyNotices.txt](./ThirdPartyNotices.txt) for details.